billiyz/tortoise-incubation-iot/README.md

 # tortoise-incubation-iot

-This repository contains a sketch for monitoring tortoise incubation parameters using IoT and Kaa IoT platform.
+This repository contains a sketch for monitoring tortoise incubation parameters (humidity and temperature) using IoT and Kaa IoT platform.
 It is heavily based on Kaa IoT documentation